 A lot of new tools and replacement handles come heavily coated in varnish to keep them looking “nice and shiny” on the hardware store shelf.
 But varnish on a tool handle feels worse in hand and is actually bad for the tool long-term.

 The best way to remove varnish from an axe handle is by scraping it with a knife or cabinet scraper.
-Simply drag the the blade down the handle, and it will peel the varnish off.
-Then the handle can be sanded with 100 or 220 grit paper and oiled with a hardening oil like boiled linseed oil.
+Drag the blade down the handle, and it will peel the varnish off quickly.
+Then the handle can be sanded with 100 or 220-grit paper.

 Wood handles should be oiled to keep them strong and prevent them from drying out, cracking or loosening.